Hum Tum (2010 TV series)

 Hum Tum is a Pakistani television serial which premiered on Geo Entertainment on 26 October 2010 and ended on 1 February 2011.
-The series is directed by Rana Rizwan, is written by Khurram Fareed, and produced by Yasir Nawaz and wife Nida Yasir's production house, Fareed Nawaz Productions.
-The official soundtrack is called Hum tum kho na jayain, composed and performed by Azal The Band, originally released in 2008.
-The track also serves as a background score for many scenes throughout the drama.
+It is directed by Rana Rizwan, written by Khurram Fareed, and produced by Yasir Nawaz and wife Nida Yasir's production house, Fareed Nawaz Productions.
+The official soundtrack, which also served as a background score, is called Hum tum kho na jayain, composed and performed by Azal The Band, originally released in 2008.